mohammadkamrani/Selenium-Brute-Force/README.md

 password.send_keys(passw)
 driver.find_element_by_class_name('login__form_action_container').click()
 ```
-- check chromedriver version (87.0) with your chrome, if there is a incompatibility, use appropriate version here <br />
+- check chromedriver version (87.0) with your chrome, if there is an incompatibility, use appropriate version here <br />
 https://chromedriver.chromium.org/downloads
 ## Usage
 To get a list of basic options and switches use: